 After you’ve acknowledged the hard feelings your child is experiencing, begin to address the underlying reasons.
 Become what I call a Feelings Detective by subtly moving the discussion away from feeling ugly.
 Say, “Sometimes kids use the words ugly, fat, and hate when they don’t have the words to say what’s really on their minds.”

-There are a wide variety hurt feelings that can arise in the course of your child’s day, any of which he or she can easily turn into a negative thought about himself, herself or someone else.
-Your job is to discover what happened, and find a better way to express it and heal it.
+There is a wide variety of hurt feelings that can arise in the course of your child’s day, any of which he or she can easily turn into a negative thought about himself, herself, or someone else.
+Your job is to discover what happened and find a better way to express it and heal it.
 Here are some helpful things to say:

-• Say, “Let’s figure out together what hurt feelings you’re really trying to tell me about.”
+• Say, “Let’s figure out together what hurt feelings you’re trying to tell me about.”

 • Ask, “Did something happen at school with your teachers, or when you were playing with friends?